 “I’ve heard that 90 days no contact can work, is that right?”

 Just like with 2 months, 3 months no contact is overkill.
-Unless, that is, you’ve already tried multiple times to get her back (including doing NC) and it hasn’t worked.
-If you’ve already tried NC, each time that you try again you’ll need to do a more extended period of silence between you.
+Unless, that is, you’ve already tried multiple times to get her back (including doing NC), and it hasn’t worked.
+If you’ve already tried NC, each time that you try it again, you’ll need to hold a more extended period of silence between you.

-Hopefully this article has clarified a few things with regards to NC and staying away from your ex for a while, and you now have a clearer picture of what to do about your situation, going forwards.
+Hopefully this article has clarified a few things with regards to NC and staying away from your ex for a while.
+Hopefully you now have a clearer picture of what to do about your situation, going forwards.